Templates in Rewriting Induction

 We claim that $\symb{add}(x, \symb{s}(\symb{0})) \approx \symb{s}(x)$ is an inductive theorem, which means that $\rweq{\symb{add}(x, \symb{s}(\symb{0})) \gamma}{\symb{s}(x) \gamma}{\rules}$ for all ground substitutions $\gamma$.
 For concrete ground substitutions this is an easy property to check.
 For example, if $\gamma = [x :=\symb{s}(\symb{0})]$ then convertibility is witnessed by the reduction

 To prove convertibility for an arbitrary ground substitution $\gamma$, we may use well-founded induction.
-If $\rules$ is terminating then $\rw$ is a well-founded ordering, which is the key property upon which RI relies.
+If $\rules$ is terminating then $\rw$ is a well-founded ordering, enabling the use of well-founded induction in RI.

-\myparagraph{Constrained rewriting} The RI system has been adapted to constrained rewriting~\cite{fal:kap:12,fuh:kop:nis:17,nak:nis:kus:sak:sak:10}, and recently to higher-order constrained rewriting~\cite{hag:kop:24,hag:kop:26}.
-These formalisms closely relate to real programming and therefore have a natural place in the larger toolbox for program verification.
+\myparagraph{Constrained rewriting} The RI system has been adapted to constrained rewriting~\cite{fal:kap:12,fuh:kop:nis:17,nak:nis:kus:sak:sak:10}, and recently to higher-order constrained rewriting~\cite{hag:kop:24,hag:kop:26} using Logically Constrained Simply typed Term Rewriting Systems (\lcstrss).
+This formalism closely relate to real programming and therefore have a natural place in the larger toolbox for program verification.
 Programs are represented by term rewriting systems, and equivalence is modeled by inductive theorems.
 Rewrite rules have a shape $s \to t\ [\varphi]$ where the boolean constraint $\varphi$ acts as a guard, in order to manage control flow over primitive data structures, such as integers.
 Constraints are \emph{theory terms}: built from variables and \emph{theory symbols} (e.g. $+$ and $*$).
 Ground instances of theory terms have a semantical interpretation.